thebugshunter/SimulationGame-KesslerGuard/README.md

-# OrbitalSync: A Space Debris Cleanup Simulation
+# Kessler Guard: A Space Debris Cleanup Simulation

-Welcome to OrbitalSync, a high-fidelity simulation where you pilot a remote-controlled pod in low-earth orbit to help clean up space debris.
+Welcome to Kessler Guard, a high-fidelity simulation where you pilot a remote-controlled pod in low-earth orbit to help clean up space debris.

 ## The Mission